xnimorz/react-providers/README.md

 OR

 When we realize the logic becomes necessary in several places in our app we can move it to React Context and put it to react-providers.AppProvider component.
 And now we won't mind about where we should add Consumer for context.
 We just use `use` HOC where we need like react-redux.connect.

-### About react-providers props

-React-providers works with React.Context and offers you an easy way to combine and to store Contexts in one place.
-You work with familiar Components state.
-It hasn't any additional boilerplate code.
-React-providers manage your dependencies between contexts, so you don't mind about the right order of contexts in React components tree.

-### When it's better not to use react-providers

-1. If you have very complicated use cases with complicated async logic it could be better to use redux.
-Any regular cases you can easily implement using React Components.
-2. If you already use redux :)

 ## Dependencies resolver